 h.
 Coastal states shall receive notification of alleged violations occurring in their waters.

+14. The special TCC, when considering the additional information provided by a number of CCMs between TCC11 and WCPFC12, were unable to reach consensus on the final compliance assessments for CMM 2007-01 Para 14 (vii), CMM 2013-01 Para 14 and CMM 2013-01 Para 16 and agreed to not assess these three obligations for 2014.

-15. TCC11 agreed that the agreed process this year was only accepted on the basis that this does not set a precedent for how these obligations will be assessed in the future.
-16. TCC11 identified three recommendations to assist in improving this issue in the future.
+15. TCC11 agreed that the process as described in paragraph 12 was only accepted on the basis that this does not set a precedent for how these obligations will be assessed in the future.
+The special TCC reaffirmed this view.

+16. TCC11 identified three recommendations and the special TCC identified a further two recommendations to assist in improving the ability of the Commission to assess compliance on these issues in the future.

+IV.
+WCPFC12 ADOPTED THE FOLLOWING RECOMMENDATIONS CONTAINED IN THE TCC11 pCMR AND OUTCOMES OF THE SPECIAL TCC:

-17. TCC11 recommends that WCPFC12 prioritize finding a resolution to facilitate the process for flag states to obtain observer reports relating to alleged infringements in a timely manner, noting that any solution must include the commitment of both flag states and coastal states as well as observer providers to collaborate to improve this process.
+17. TCC11 and the special TCC recommend that WCPFC12 prioritize finding a resolution to facilitate the process for flag states to obtain observer reports relating to alleged infringements in a timely manner, noting that any solution must include the commitment of both flag States and coastal States as well as observer providers to collaborate to improve this process.
 It is the responsibility of all CCMs to work together on this issue as a priority.

-18. As an initial response to the recommendation in paragraph , TCC11 recommends that WCPFC12 adopt IWG-ROP4’s recommendations in paragraphs 28 – 31 of the IWG-ROP4 Summary Report to establish a “pre-notification process from observer providers to flag CCMs of possible alleged infringements by their vessels.”
+18. As an initial response to the recommendation in paragraph 17, TCC11 and the special TCC recommends that WCPFC12 adopt IWG-ROP4’s recommendations in paragraphs 28 – 31 of the IWG-ROP4 Summary Report to establish a “pre-notification process from observer providers to flag CCMs of possible alleged infringements by their vessels.”

 19. TCC11 recommends that WCPFC12 encourage the Secretariat to continue its work developing the Secretariat’s compliance case file system on the IMS, which would allow the Secretariat to track the alleged infringements reported by observers as Article 25(2) matters.

-2021
+20. Special TCC recommends that WCPFC12 prioritize development of criteria to provide guidance to TCC in assessing what would constitute a “compliant” assessment in respect to matters of investigations under Article 25(2) of the Convention.

+21. The special TCC notes with concern that there are a number of outstanding investigations from 2014 and recommends that WCPFC12 reiterate flag State obligations under Article 25(2) of the Convention to investigate fully and report progress on outstanding investigations to TCC12 in their Annual Part 2 report.

+22. The special TCC was pleased to note the reporting of remedial actions being undertaken by a number of CCMs as they improve implementation of obligations.
+The special TCC encourages the continued reporting of these efforts.

-22. 23TCC11 was pleased to note that there has been significant progress in the provision operational level catch and effort data by two CCMs.
+23. TCC11 was pleased to note that there has been significant progress in the provision operational level catch and effort data by two CCMs.
 However, there continues to be a significant difference of interpretation as to whether the obligation contained in paragraph 03 (Operational level catch and effort data) of the Scientific Data to be Provided to the Commission is met by providing aggregated catch and effort data and size composition data, as described in paragraphs 04 and 05 of the Scientific Data to be Provided to the Commission.

 24. As a result, TCC11 was again unable to assess this obligation.
 However, TCC11 notes that additional progress in this area is expected in 2016.